-Tokyo, Japan, September 20th, 2019 - Kyowa Kirin Co., Ltd., (TYO: 4151, President and CEO: Masashi Miyamoto, "Kyowa Kirin") today announced that Crysvita® (burosumab) has been approved by Japan's Ministry of Health, Labor and Welfare (MHLW) for the treatment of FGF23-related hypophosphatemic rickets and osteomalacia.
+Tokyo, Japan, December 2, 2019 - Kyowa Kirin Co., Ltd. (TSE: 4151, President and CEO: Masashi Miyamoto, "Kyowa Kirin") announces today that Crysvita[®] (burosumab) will be launched in Japan on December 6, 2019.

-Crysvita® is a recombinant fully human monoclonal IgG1 antibody, discovered by Kyowa Kirin, and is the first drug that directly targets fibroblast growth factor 23 (FGF23), a "phosphaturic" hormone.
+Crysvita is a recombinant fully human monoclonal IgG1 antibody, discovered by Kyowa Kirin, and is the first drug that directly targets fibroblast growth factor 23 (FGF23), a "phosphaturic" hormone.
 FGF23 reduces serum levels of phosphorus by regulating phosphate excretion and vitamin D activation in the kidney.

-Crysvita® has been developed to treat FGF23-related hypophosphatemic diseases, such as X-linked hypophosphatemia (XLH) and tumor-induced osteomalacia (TIO).
+Crysvita has been developed to treat FGF23-related hypophosphatemic diseases, such as X-linked hypophosphatemia (XLH) and tumor-induced osteomalacia (TIO).
+On September 20, 2019, Crysvita was approved for the treatment of FGF23-related hypophosphatemic rickets and osteomalacia in Japan.